izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/box/add_liquidity.rst

 .. code-block:: typescript
     :linenos:

-    const gasLimit = await mintCalling.estimateGas(options)
+    const gasLimit = await addLiquidityCalling.estimateGas(options)

 8.  finally, send transaction!
 ------------------------------

-notice that you should do following steps before estimate gas or send transaction in this "mint" case.
+notice that you should do following steps before estimate gas or send transaction in this "add liquidity" case.

+first, you should should approve box to operate your liquidity nft before estimate gas or send transaction, because **box** will call **liquidityManager** to add some liquidity to your nft liquidity, the box need your approve. you can view interfaces corresponding to approve or approval in erc721's interfaces for more information.

-first, you should approve box to deposit your **FeeB** token to corresponding **WrapToken**, because box will call **deposit** interface of **WrapToken** to help you deposit your **FeeB**, the box needs your approve. you can view **depositApprove** interface of **WrapToken** contract for more information.
+second, you should approve box to deposit your **FeeB** token to corresponding **WrapToken**, because box will call **deposit** interface of **WrapToken** to help you deposit your **FeeB**, the box needs your approve. you can view **depositApprove** interface of **WrapToken** contract for more information.

-second, you should approve **WrapToken** to transfer your **FeeB** token, because in **deposit** interface of **WrapToken**, the **WrapToken** contract call transfer interface of **FeeB** to transfer your **FeeB** token, and **WrapToken** needs your approve.
+third, you should approve **WrapToken** to transfer your **FeeB** token, because in **deposit** interface of **WrapToken**, the **WrapToken** contract call transfer interface of **FeeB** to transfer your **FeeB** token, and **WrapToken** needs your approve.

-thirdly, if the token pair is "FeeB-USDT" or "FeeB-iZi" or FeeB with other normal erc20 token instead of wbnb/weth, you should approve **Box** to transfer your corresponding erc20 token, you can view interfaces corresponding to approve or approval in erc20's interfaces for more information.
+forthly, if the token pair is "FeeB-USDT" or "FeeB-iZi" or FeeB with other normal erc20 token instead of wbnb/weth, you should approve **Box** to transfer your corresponding erc20 token, you can view interfaces corresponding to approve or approval in erc20's interfaces for more information.